- Treatment Options

 High-dose rate brachytherapy uses a pellet with more active radiation.
 It is sent into the applicator just one time for 10 minutes.
 Patients undergo this procedure as an outpatient five times over two to three weeks.
 Your radiation oncologist can discuss the best approach for your treatment.

-Brachytherapy is also used to treat endometrial cancer following a hysterectomy in order to eliminate any cancer cells that may remain after surgery.
+Brachytherapy is also used to treat endometrial cancer following a hysterectomy to eliminate any cancer cells that may remain after surgery.
 This is a simpler procedure where a small dome is placed into the vagina while the patient is awake.
 A radioactive source runs into this dome to deliver high-dose brachytherapy.

-Though doctors do their best to prevent radiation from impacting healthy tissue, brachytherapy for gynecologic cancers can have some short term side effects, including soreness where the applicator was placed or a small amount of bleeding.
+Though doctors do their best to prevent radiation from impacting healthy tissue, brachytherapy for gynecologic cancers can have some short-term side effects, including soreness where the applicator was placed or a small amount of bleeding.
 In the long term, radiation can cause diarrhea and blood in urine or stool.
 If these symptoms develop and don’t resolve with medications, your oncologist may refer you to a gastroenterologist or urologist to diagnose or treat the problem.

 Brachytherapy for prostate cancer

 Brachytherapy has been used as a primary treatment for low- and intermediate-risk prostate cancer for several years.
 To qualify for this treatment, a patient’s cancer cannot have spread significantly outside the prostate.
-Doctors will also perform a physical exam, imaging exams, and evaluate current urinary symptoms to determine if this is the best treatment for the patient.
+Doctors will also perform a physical exam, imaging exams and evaluate current urinary symptoms to determine if this is the best treatment for the patient.

 After treatment, patients may experience temporary urinary side effects.
 These include burning, frequent urination, urgent urination and a weak stream.
 They are managed with medication and typically go away a few months after treatment.